nikunjk9/HealthEase/README.md

 # HealthEase

-Welcome to HealthEase, where we've developed a secure appointment booking system for healthcare providers, featuring three-tier authentication and seamless online payments through Razorpay for a hassle-free experience.
+Welcome to `HealthEase`, where we've developed a secure appointment booking system for healthcare providers, featuring three-tier authentication and seamless online payments through Razorpay for a hassle-free experience.

 ## 01 How It Works 🧑🏻‍💻